Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 You need to know only a few rules to work with this type of Query.

-4. If the query has more than one Table/Query as the source and when duplicate records are found in the output; set the Unique Records Property to Yes (DISTINCTROW clause in the SELECT statement) to suppress duplicate records.
+4. If the query has more than one Table/Query as the source, and when duplicate records are found in the output, set the Unique Records Property to Yes (DISTINCTROW clause in the SELECT statement) to suppress duplicate records.

 Create a Sample Query.

-2. Import the Order Details and Products Table from Northwind.mdb sample Database.
+2. Import the Order Details and Products Table from the Northwind.mdb sample Database.
 The Products table is not directly used, but there is a lookup reference to this table in the Order Details table for Product Name.

 3. Open a new Query in SQL View (without selecting a Table/Query from the displayed list).